-A talented person will produce a good picure faster, a little less gifted one will take much longer.
+A talented person will produce a good picture faster, a little less gifted one will take much longer.
 And overall, the concept of ‘good picture’ is interesting to me as there are so many interpretations.
 Sometimes you need to follow the rules with a textbook composition and sometimes you want to experiment a little.
-Good eye has never made any harm to any photographer, but not everyone needs a talent to take pictures for commercials.
+The good eye has never made any harm to any photographer, but not everyone needs the talent to take pictures for commercials.

 Is the price of a camera parallel to the quality of the picture?